Darkle/Roffline/README.md

 #### Things could possibly add later:

+- Fix the pagination at the bottom of the page so it doesnt show all pages (can be a bit too many elements atm if lots of subs)
 - Add unit & integration tests
 - Add some e2e tests for admin pages interaction - e.g. filtering, changing db
 - Compress downloaded images with mozjpeg, optipng et.al.